The Quest for Generalizable Motion Generation: Data, Model, and Evaluation: Method

 \textbf{Dual-Branch Fusion Mechanism.} Each fusion block, depicted in Fig.~\ref{fig:pipeline}(b), employs a dual-branch architecture with mutually exclusive activation.
-Inspired by modern designs from WanVideo~\citep{wanvideo}, our architecture begins with standard self-attention over motion tokens, followed by two specialized cross-attention branches that serve distinct purposes.
-The Text-to-Motion (T2M) branch enables motion tokens to attend directly to text embeddings, leveraging the precise motion dynamics learned from high-quality optical MoCap data.
+Inspired by modern designs from WanVideo~\citep{wanvideo}, our architecture begins with standard self-attention over motion tokens, followed by two specialized cross-attention branches.
+Notably, the Text-to-Motion (T2M) and Motion-to-Motion (M2M) branches share approximately 66\% of the DiT parameters (including self-attention and FFN layers), separating only at the cross-attention mechanism.
+The T2M branch enables motion tokens to attend directly to text embeddings, leveraging the precise motion dynamics learned from high-quality optical MoCap data.
 This branch performs well in generating physically plausible motions for actions well-represented in traditional mocap datasets.
-The Motion-to-Motion (M2M) branch allows motion tokens to attend to video motion tokens, transferring semantic knowledge from the video generation domain.
+The M2M branch allows motion tokens to attend to video motion tokens, transferring semantic knowledge from the video generation domain.
 This branch captures the rich contextual understanding and generalization capabilities derived from web-scale video training data, enabling the model to handle novel or rare actions absent from MoCap datasets.
 The key insight is that these branches operate in complementary regimes: the T2M branch provides robustness and quality assurance, while the M2M branch extends semantic coverage and generalization.